 As a development bank, OeEB provides loan or equity capital finance on near-market terms and conditions for private investment projects in developing countries.
 By virtue of its special mandate, it can bear higher risks in individual transactions than commercial banks.

 OeEB focuses on renewable energies, energy efficiency and private-sector development in developing countries via micro, small and medium-sized enterprises.
 Besides finance via equity capital investments or long-term loans, it also issues grants for project support measures, such as studies and training.
-Budgetary funds of the Republic of Austria are allocated for these so-called advisory programmes to provide tangible support to specific projects/programmes with developmental relevance, which are also eligible as ODA.
+Budgetary funds are allocated for these so-called Business Advisory Services to provide tangible support to specific projects/programmes with developmental relevance, which are also eligible as ODA.